Raw vector

 CVE-2023-45130 is a high-severity Allocation of Resources Without Limits or Throttling (CWE-770) vulnerability in Parity Frontier.
 Its CVSS base score is 7.5 (High).

-Operationally, ranked at the 48.9th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Network Denial of Service (T1498); ranked in the top 44% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.

 EU & UK References